dev-redoy-ahmed/tempmail/MONGODB_INTEGRATION.md

-# MongoDB Integration for TempMail API
+# MongoDB Atlas Integration for TempMail API

 ## Overview

 The TempMail API now supports a dual-database architecture:
 - **Redis**: Used for real-time email reception and temporary storage
-- **MongoDB**: Used for persistent email generation and device-based management
+- **MongoDB Atlas**: Used for persistent email generation and device-based management

 ## Database Roles